RyanS974/RyanS974/525/homework0/HOMEWORK.md

 ### Question 6
 What does this imply about the impact of removing stopwords like “the” on the total number of tokens in a corpus, compared to removing regular content words (e.g., nouns and verbs)?

 The stopword removal causes a less balanced distribution of words, I believe.
 With stopwords, there are considerably more tokens, of course also.
+Removal of stopwords can have a minor impact on semantics of the sentences (meaning).
+Removal of nouns and verbs makes the sentences not really understandable.
+There is a major difference there.
+There are usually more nouns and verbs than stopwords, so removing stopwords will have a less effect on token count.

 ## Part 2 of Discussion